ObolNetwork/obol-docs/docs/int/quickstart/quickstart-builder-api.md

 ---
-sidebar_position: 6
+sidebar_position: 3
 description: Run a distributed validator cluster with the builder API (MEV-Boost)
 ---

 # Run a cluster with MEV-Boost

 :::caution
 Charon is in an early alpha state and is not ready to be run on mainnet.

 Charon's integration with MEV-Boost is also in an alpha state and requires a non-trivial amount of configuration to get working successfully.
 In future this process aims to be much more automated and seamless from the users perspective.
 :::

-This quickstart guide focuses on configuring the builder API for a validator and assumes you already have a cluster up and running.
+This quickstart guide focuses on configuring the builder API for a validator and assumes you already [have a cluster up and running](./index.md).

 ## Getting started with Charon & the Builder API